PrasannaCse68/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

-# Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored
+# Implementation-of-Logistic-Regression-Using-Gradient-Descent

 ## AIM:
-To write a program to predict the marks scored by a student using the simple linear regression model.
+To write a program to implement the the Logistic Regression Using Gradient Descent.

 ## Equipments Required:
 1. Hardware – PCs